BiGCAT-UM/BLAST-OER/example.md

 GCTT
 ```

 Again, a score of three points.

+## Gaps

 However, we could also introduce a gap.
 That is, at some
 point an addition or deletion happened, and evolutionary these sequences could be related
 via​ ​this​ ​alignment: